Mitigating scattering in a quantum system using only an integrating sphere: Introduction

 We adopt mutual information (MI) as the information metric to measure quantum correlations~\cite{serafini2003symplectic}.
-MI and it quantum counterpart, quantum mutual information (QMI), are a very effective tool in quantifying quantum correlations~\cite{clark2014quantum,vogl2014advanced,weedbrook2012gaussian}.
-This metric provides a precise measure of the shared mutual information between two quantum systems, offering valuable insights into their quantum correlations.
+MI and its quantum counterpart, quantum mutual information (QMI), are very effective tools in quantifying quantum correlations~\cite{clark2014quantum,vogl2014advanced,weedbrook2012gaussian}.
+This metric provides a precise measure of the shared MI between two quantum systems, offering valuable insights into their quantum correlations.
 In fact, QMI in bipartite Gaussian states in the CV regime have been employed to facilitate a coherent representation of information within quantum systems, thus fostering valuable applications in quantum information processing~\cite{ameri2015mutual,dixon2012quantum,wolf2008area,belavkin2002entanglement}.
-In this work, MI is calculated from the joint probability of the two modes' intensity fluctuations, which encapsulate the squeezed nature between them.
+Since calculating the QMI for bipartite Gaussian states involves determining the covariance matrix and this work does not involve field quadrature measurements, we therefore did not use the QMI as the measure of quantum correlations.
+Instead, we use Shannon entropy to calculate the MI~\cite{serafini2003symplectic} for our quantum system consisting of the quantum-correlated bright two modes generated through the FWM process.
+Specifically, \textit{the MI is calculated from the joint probability of the two modes' intensity fluctuations}, which encapsulate the squeezed nature between them.
 A ground glass diffuser, acting as a photon scatterer, is mounted at the front aperture of an IS, which then collects the scattered photons and sends them through its back aperture to a photo-detector.
 Using this scattering mitigation scheme, we are able to recover $47.5~\%$ MI after a time delay of 32.7~ns, despite an enormous photon loss of greater than $85~\%$.
 Due to the simplicity of our scheme, which only involves an IS, it can find many applications in QISE protocols where scattering is inevitable.